6 Facts You Didn't Know About Pillows

 They aren't that clean

 Believe it or not, your pillow isn’t that clean.
 Nope, not even with a pillowcase.
 Sleep is a time for your body to regenerate cells, both inside and out.
 As your cells regenerate, dead skin and oils fall to your pillow.
 That buildup can cause your skin to become irritated and break out.
 Ok, so the solution would just be to wash your pillowcase, right?
 Wrong.
-Not only can all that nastiness from your skin land on your pillow, but dust mites and bacteria can as well.
+Not only can all that nastiness from your skin land on your pillow, but common household non-living allergens can as well.

 How do you ensure your pillow stays clean?
 Choose a pillow with the right material.
-Bamboo is the number one choice when it comes to pillow fabric.
-It’s naturally hypoallergenic and antibacterial and has been shown to keep allergies at bay.
+Bamboo viscose is the number one choice when it comes to pillow fabric.
+It’s naturally hypoallergenic and stays fresh and clean for longer.
 It also means less washing and more sleeping!

 Pillows were tough